bernhard-42/Alg123d/Readme.md

 c = Circle(diam / 2) - holes
 ```

 Another option is to use the vectorized operations, e.g. `AlgCompound - List[AlgCompound]`.
-It is another syntax for the `LazyZero` approach above and slightly faster.
+It is another syntax for the `LazyAlgCompound` approach above and slightly faster.
 Overall it takes 0.264 sec.

 ```python
 r = Rectangle(2, 2)